okogosov/PPL/README.md

    - improved machanism transmit data between functions
    - added samples
    - fixed bugs
+What's new in version 1.0.15
+   - added utility Assistant.
+PPL Assistant displays format commands in ppl and scr modes.
+     As well this application displays format methods in additional libraries.
+   - added to utility CreateUserLibCode generation methods
+   - added methods to user libraries
+   - added command getargname

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com